Partition functions on squashed seven-spheres and holography: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Valentin Reys for his useful comments on zeta-function regularization, Pablo Cano, Pieter-Jan de Smet, and Kwinten Fransen for interesting discussions, and especially Nikolay Bobev for so much help he gave and carefully reading and giving comments on the draft.
+The useful comments from the referees of JHEP is also appreciated.
 X.Z. would also like to thank ITF of KU Leuven for the hospitality during his early visiting in 2019.
 The work of X.Z. is supported by the KU Leuven C1 grant ZKD1118 C16/16/005.